 David Strang’s research focuses on innovation and diffusion in the political, organizational, and scientific worlds.
 Recent projects include study of the evolution of the research article over time, the impact of social movements on Congressional voting, and computational models of the adoption and abandonment of management practices.
-Ongoing work examines obituaries appearing in the New York Times as a way of understanding what sorts of achievements are culturally valued and publicly celebrated.
+Ongoing work examines obituaries appearing in the New York Times as a way of understanding what sorts of achievements are publicly celebrated.

 Political Sociology & Social Movements